Viewpoints

 Commentary

 I remember watching the life fade from Neda’s eyes like it was yesterday.
-It’s hard to believe it’s been 17 years since we saw those haunting images of a beautiful Iranian girl dying on camera for the whole world to see.
+It’s hard to believe that it’s been 17 years since we saw those haunting images of a beautiful Iranian girl dying on camera for the whole world to see.
 Neda Agha-Soltan was a 27-year-old music student shot down during the 2009 Green Movement in Iran.
-That June, 3 million took to the streets to peacefully protest the alleged reelection of President Mahmoud Ahmadinejad.
-In short, they believed the election was rigged.
-Dozens—perhaps hundreds—of protestors were killed the same day as Neda; we’ll never know for sure.
+In June 2009, 3 million took to the streets to peacefully protest the alleged reelection of President Mahmoud Ahmadinejad.
+In short, they believed that the election was rigged.
+Dozens—perhaps hundreds—of protesters were killed the same day as Neda; we’ll never know for sure.